 Municipal Bonds share the attributes of debt/fixed income securities in general but are generally issued by states, municipalities and other political subdivisions, agencies, authorities and instrumentalities of states and multi-state agencies or authorities.
 The Municipal Bonds that a Fund may purchase include general obligation bonds and limited obligation bonds (or revenue bonds, including industrial development bonds issued pursuant to former federal tax law).
 General obligation bonds are obligations involving the credit of an issuer possessing taxing power and are payable from such issuer's general revenues and not from any particular source.
 Limited obligation bonds are payable only from the revenues derived from a particular facility or class of facilities or, in some cases, from the proceeds of a special excise or other specific revenue source.
-Tax-exempt private activity bonds and industrial development bonds are usually related to the credit of the corporate user of the facilities.
+Tax-exempt private activity bonds and industrial development bonds generally are also revenue bonds and thus are not payable from the issuer's general revenues.
+The credit and quality of private activity bonds and industrial development bonds are usually related to the credit of the corporate user of the facilities.
 Payment of interest on and repayment of principal of such bonds is the responsibility of the corporate user (and/or any guarantor).